Our Offer for children with special educational needs and/or disabilities (The SEN Information Report)

 Parents and carers will be informed of their child’s progress and involved in target setting throughout the academic year and in a variety of ways.
 These include:

-- Annual Review meetings, for children with a Education, Health and Care Plan;
+- annual review meetings, for children with an Education, Health and Care Plan;

-PIVAT assessments may be used to track children’s progress.
-PIVATS provides teachers and practitioners with a structured approach to assessing, planning for learning, tracking and measuring small steps in attainment, focussing within the PIVATS structure on small steps within the P scales up to the revised national curriculum year four age related expectations.
+In addition to routine assessments used across the setting, PIVAT assessments may be used to track children’s progress.
+PIVATS provide teachers and practitioners with a structured approach to assessing, planning for learning, tracking and measuring small steps in attainment, focussing within the PIVATS structure on small steps within the P scales up to the revised national curriculum year four age related expectations.

 SEND Training and Resources